Antique home decor & the harmony of color (1893)

 Binghamton Paint and Color Company

-Paint colors include: Drab – Buff – Chocolate – Jap Green – D Brown – Gray – L Brown – Salmon – Sage – Stone – Slate – Straw
+Victorian-era paint colors includes: Drab – Buff – Chocolate – Jap Green – D Brown – Gray – L Brown – Salmon – Sage – Stone – Slate – Straw

 Paint colors include: Pure gray – Olive drab – Cream – Yellow stone – Brown stone – Yellow drab – Light drab – Light gray – French gray – Light slate – Stone – Dark slate – Med. drab – Buff – Dark drab – Ex. light drab